 5.2 Reference Points

+5.2.1 Introduction

 The M2M Service Architecture exposes M2M Services across the Mca and Msc Reference Points.
-The enhancement of the Mcc and Mcc’ Reference Point to expose M2M Services through the Remote Service Exposure Component is FFS.
+The enhancement of the Mcc and Mcc' Reference Point to expose M2M Services through the Remote Service Exposure Component is FFS.
 Likewise the Service Capabilities consumed from the NSE are FFS.

-5.2.1 Mca Reference Point
+5.2.2 Mca Reference Point